At a Glance

 As outlined, a security deposit loan is a specialty personal loan that provides a borrower with the exact sum of money needed for their security deposit.
 Consider how expensive security deposits can be, without a loan for security deposit expenses you may be unable to move into your new residence.
 These loans can be offered by banks, credit unions, online lenders, and third-party lenders alike.

+You can use a personal loan to cover a security deposit, but it’s important to know the types of loans available to you.
 With rental security deposit loans, there are two main types to consider taking on as a borrower:

 1. Secured deposit loan